Skip to content

 One of the most frustrating reasons for a denied claim is a missing prior authorization.
 The fix is simple: always confirm a client’s insurance coverage and eligibility before their first appointment.
 This proactive step ensures that the services you plan to provide are covered and approved by the payer.
 Skipping this check can lead to non-payment for services you’ve already rendered.
 Integrating eligibility verification into your intake process is a straightforward way to prevent these issues.
 It’s a foundational step in the billing process, closely related to keeping your provider credentialing up to date with all relevant payers.

-Know Payer-Specific Requirements
+Keeping Up with Payer-Specific Requirements

 It’s crucial to remember that not all insurance payers follow the same rules.
 What works for one may lead to a denial from another.
 You should always verify your specific payer’s policies for codes, modifiers, and telehealth rules before submitting a claim.
 Some payers may have unique documentation standards or prefer certain modifiers over others.
 Keeping a cheat sheet for your most common payers can be a huge help.
 A partner that specializes in revenue cycle administration can also manage these complexities for you, ensuring every claim is aligned with individual payer requirements and reducing your administrative burden.